Jonathan Foreman (journalist): Biography

 In April 1998 Foreman joined the New York Post and soon became its film critic.
 He served as Chairman of the New York Critics Circle, stepping down in 2004.
 On the outbreak of the Iraq war Foreman was sent by the New York Post to report from Iraq.
 Embedded with the US Army's 3rd Infantry Division in Kuwait at the beginning of March, he arrived in Baghdad a day after the city's fall, and reported from there until the beginning of June.
 He had a global scoop with his report of the discovery of $320 million in cash in a West Baghdad garden shed, and a second one with his report that some of this money was subsequently stolen by GIs.
 While embedded with the army, Foreman wrote an article for the Weekly Standard in which he wrote that most Western press coverage of the conditions in Baghdad portrayed conditions as much worse than they really were.
 On the strength of his Iraq coverage, the Post subsequently sent him to cover the California recall election of October 2003.

 Foreman returned to London in 2004.
 After several years with The Daily Mail, Foreman co-founded the British magazine Standpoint, launched in May 2008.
-Foreman left the staff of the magazine a few months after its launch but continues to write for it.
+Foreman left the staff of the magazine a few months after its launch but continued to write for it.

 Foreman's work has appeared in publications including The New Yorker, The National Review, The London Daily Telegraph, The Weekly Standard, City Journal, the National Law Journal, Los Angeles and Spy.
 He is the author of The Pocket Book of Patriotism.